Incident details

 June 5, 2026

-- Freelance photojournalist Ian Peters told the Tracker he was affected by pepper spray fired by employees of The GEO Group, the operator of the private detention facility.
+- Freelance photojournalist Ian Peters told the Tracker he was affected by pepper spray fired by employees of The Geo Group, the operator of the private detention facility.
 “It was just spicy,” he said of the irritant, which got in his eyes and mouth.

-- Videographer David Snow told the Tracker he was affected by pepper spray fired into the air by The GEO Group.
+- Videographer David Snow told the Tracker he was affected by pepper spray fired into the air by The Geo Group.
 “They were just carelessly spraying it as they were exiting the facility in their vehicles,” said Snow, who was coughing and had difficulty breathing and seeing for several minutes.
 Later, Newark police blocked him from reentering the protest with his camera bag and gas mask.

 June 7, 2026

 - Freelance photojournalist Ian Peters told the Tracker that Newark police looked inside his camera bag and blocked him from carrying his gas mask into the demonstration.
-Officers also blocked Snow from bringing in a camera and asked to search his bag, but he told the Tracker he did not comply with the search.
+Officers also blocked videographer David Snow from bringing in a camera and asked to search his bag, but he told the Tracker he did not comply with the search.
 “They’re specifically targeting PPE, which is a defense,” Snow said, referring to personal protective equipment.
 Also that day, he was shoved by a Newark police officer.

 The U.S. Press Freedom Tracker catalogs press freedom violations in the United States.
 Email tips to [email protected].